 We live in a fallen world, where bad things happen.
 One day there will be no sickness, no death, no sorrow.
 One day that will be our reality, but in the meantime, people get sick.
 People get cancer.

-On 1st March 2012 we landed permanently in Tallinn.
-It’s now five years therefore.
+On 1st March 2012, we landed permanently in Tallinn.
+It’s now five years, therefore.
 Time flies.
 We arrived full of hopes and dreams.
-Much of what has happened since I can assure you wasn't in those early dreamers minds.
+Much of what has happened since I can assure you were not in those early dreamers minds.